Five creativity practices to keep your creativity alive and well.

-Play might sound frivolous in the face of the economic downturn we are contending with, but it may well be the catalyst that frees our imagination to conceive a sustainable future in business, economics and society.
+Play might sound frivolous, but it may well be the catalyst that frees our imagination to conceive a sustainable future in business, economics and society.
 Through play we open our receptivity to imagination, intuition and daydreams.

 While the rational mind is important, “We gain a new perspective when we learn how many of the greatest scientific insights, discoveries, and revolutionary inventions appeared first to their creators as fantasies, dreams, trances, lightening-flash insights, and other non-ordinary states of consciousness.”~ Willis Harman and Howard Rheingold, Creativity: Liberating the Unconscious for Breakthrough Insights